 This can be activities like…

-- referring others to join Families Fly Free when you are a member
+• referring others to join my Secrets of a Travel Journalist Club when you are a member

 All that is required is the “intention” to earn a profit with your small business to be eligible for a small business card.